hmcts/hmcts.github.io/source/cloud-native-platform/path-to-live/_front-door-endpoints.md

   # Sandbox
   hmcts-sbox-gufqadefbjgbhkhv.z01.azurefd.net

-  # Preview (only one cluster is active at a given time)
+  # Preview (only used in very limited use-cases for FrontDoor)
   hmcts-preview-fkhfehdgahcrhbds.z01.azurefd.net

   # AAT